Best Restaurants in Anguilla?

 Best Anguilla Restaurants to Celebrate a Special Occasion

 In 1987, Mary-Pat and Raoul moved to Anguilla and have created a menu of French cuisine with Thai and Japanese flavors.
 Their specialty starter is a Caribbean fish selection, freshly smoked and served with horseradish and ginger ($21).
 Their main courses ($35 to $45) emphasize fresh fish (wahoo, mahi-mahi, crayfish, and lobster), but duck and beef are also on the menu.
-I have a sweet tooth and Hibernia’s candied ginger cake ($14) with fresh mango with ice cream is a favorite.

 The ambiance is Balinese style with water pool and sculpture gardens.
 They also have an Asian art gallery.
 Located in Island Harbor, 5 mins from the Bird of Paradise.

 David and Vida’s (hence Da’Vida) bar is great on Wednesdays for sunset and Happy Hour.
 The open-air restaurant is sophisticated (entrees $28 to $50) with wonderful views.
 Located less than 10 mins from the Bird of Paradise on Crocus Bay.